 Sophia’s Blanket is soft, squishy and comfy for the whole family.
-This throw blanket will ensure many snuggles together while watching a favorite movie or sharing a book.
-It is the most coveted blanket in our household and I hope it is for yours too.
+This easy, beginner knitting blanket will ensure many snuggles together while watching a favorite movie or sharing a book.
+It is the most coveted throw blanket in our household and I hope it is for yours too.

 The kids have quickly learned that our cat, Sophia will come sit with them if they are under a blanket.
 They relish the triumph of Sophia choosing them.
 So it was no surprise when they discovered which blanket she truly preferred.
 We currently have two crochet throws and one knit throw.
 Sophia chooses the knit blanket every time, so I had to name it for her.